redkite-labs/RedKiteCms/src/RedKiteLabs/RedKiteCms/BootstrapBundle/README.md

         "alphalemon/alphalemon-bootstrap-bundle": "dev-master"
     }

-then update the packages:
+then install/update the packages:

-    php composer.phar install
+    php composer.phar install/update

 At last the bundle must be added to the AppKernel.php file: